Sugar — Hiding in Plain Sight

 For those of us that want to reduce our sugar consumption, there’s an added complication.
 Namely, sugar increases our levels of dopamine, the “feel-good hormone” that is associated with feelings of euphoria, motivation, and concentration.
 Studies around the world have likened sugar’s addictive capabilities to that of cocaine in the way that it affects the reward pathways in the brain.

 To make matters worse, sugar consumption triggers an insulin roller coaster that can make us crave it even more.
 Insulin is the hormone that allows our cells to absorb sugar (glucose) from the bloodstream.
 When we drink a flavored coffee or mega-sized soda, our blood sugar level spikes.
 Our pancreas then releases insulin to lower blood sugar levels to a normal range.
 When we eat too much sugar over a long period of time, however, our pancreas can start to overshoot the amount of insulin it releases.
-When this happens, we get a sharp sugar high, then a deep sugar crash, which results in low energy and feeling “hangry.”
+When this happens, we get a sharp sugar high, then a deep sugar crash, which results in low energy and feeling hangry.
 What do we want then?
-That’s right.
+That's right.
 More sugar.
-If this goes on for too long, it can cause numerous problems such as hypoglycemia or insulin resistance (pre-diabetes).
+If this roller-coaster goes on for too long, it can lead to more long-term, systemic consequences.

 HOW TO MANAGE SUGAR INTAKE